Koselugo FDA Approval History

 - Koselugo may cause serious side effects including cardiomyopathy, ocular toxicity, severe diarrhea, skin rash, and muscle problems (rhabdomyolysis).
 Common side effects include vomiting, rash, abdominal pain, diarrhea, nausea, dry skin, fatigue, musculoskeletal pain, pyrexia, acneiform rash, stomatitis, headache, paronychia, and pruritus.

-Development History and FDA Approval Process for Koselugo
+Development timeline for Koselugo

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.